-4.4 Salaries
+4.2.3 Salaries

-Salaries for non-tenure-track faculty members are set by terms of their appointment letters.
-Returning faculty members may appeal salary determinations using procedures found in Chapter 5.
+Salaries for NTTF members are set by department heads in consultation with the dean and are stated in their appointment letters.
+Faculty members who are reappointed may appeal salary determinations using procedures found in Chapter 5.
+Colleges and departments are expected to develop policies describing the process for salary increases.